Four-Legged Law Enforcement

 Are consultations free?

-While we offer a free consultation on traffic matters, criminal matters, and most professional license defense cases, we charge a fee for family law consultations to personalize our consultations to your specific needs.
+While we offer a free consultation on traffic matters, criminal matters, and some professional license defense cases (if you have a pending Board complaint), we charge a fee for family law consultations to personalize our consultations to your specific needs.
 To learn about our fee structure, please get in touch.

 Where can I get legal advice?